The methods of thermal field theory for degenerate quantum plasmas in astrophysical compact objects: White dwarfs

-In order to understand the effect of the fine-structure constant on the Chandrasekhar mass limit for white dwarfs, we need to find the corrections to the equation of state in the ultra-relativistic limit.
-In such limit, the Eqs. (\ref{ElectronNumberDensityFull}, \ref{MassDensity}, \ref{PressureFull}) together lead to a polytropic equation of state of the form $P \propto \rho^{4/3}$ where fine-structure constant modifies the proportionality constant.
-Such a modification in turn leads to the modified Chandrasekhar mass limit $M_{ch}$ which including up to the leading order correction in $\alpha$, is given by \cite{Hossain:2019cml}
+In order to obtain the effect of the fine-structure constant on the Chandrasekhar mass limit, we need to find the corrections to the equation of state in the ultra-relativistic limit.
+In such limit, the eqs. (\ref{ElectronNumberDensityFull}, \ref{PressureFull}, \ref{MassDensity}) together lead to a polytropic equation of state of the form $P \propto \rho^{4/3}$ where fine-structure constant modifies the proportionality constant.
+Such a modification in turn leads to the modified Chandrasekhar mass limit $M_{ch}$ which including up to the leading order correction in the fine-structure constant $\alpha$, is given by \cite{Hossain:2019cml}

-where $M^0_{ch}$ is the Chandrasekhar mass limit without fine-structure constant corrections.
 We note that the effect of the fine-structure constant $\alpha$ reduces the Chandrasekhar mass limit for white dwarfs by a universal factor \cite{Hossain:2019cml}.
 In particular, the length scale $d$ which is associated with the electron-nuclei interaction, does not affect the mass limit for the white dwarfs.
-In contrast, the modified Chandrasekhar mass limit which uses the Salpeter's corrections, can be expressed up to leading order in $\alpha$, as $M_{ch}/M^0_{ch} = 1 - \frac{3}{2} \alpha \left[\frac{6}{5}(\tfrac{4}{9\pi})^{1/3} Z^{2/3} - \tfrac{1}{2\pi} \right]$ \cite{nauenberg1972analytic,salpeter1961energy,hamada1961models}.
-So the reduction of the Chandrasekhar mass limit there is non-universal as it depends on the atomic number of the constituent nuclei.
+In contrast, the modified Chandrasekhar mass limit which uses the Salpeter's corrections, can be expressed up to leading order in $\alpha$, as $M_{ch}/M^0_{ch} = 1 - \frac{3}{2} \alpha \left[\frac{6}{5}(\tfrac{4}{9\pi}) ^{1/3} Z^{2/3} - \tfrac{1}{2\pi} \right]$ \cite{nauenberg1972analytic,salpeter1961energy,hamada1961models}.
+So there the reduction of the Chandrasekhar mass limit is non-universal in nature as it depends on the atomic number of the constituent nuclei.